-It’s been six months since Amazon launched in Australia and the e-commerce giant is on track to smash the competition.
+It’s been over two years since Amazon launched in Australia and the e-commerce giant is on track to smash the competition.

 Amazon.com.au went live on Dec.
 4, 2017, boasting more than 2,000 third-party sellers within 24 hours, according to business intelligence firm Marketplace Pulse.
 A month later that number had grown to over 5,000, with an average of 55 new sellers joining every day.